40 Clever Ways to Repurpose Old Kitchen Items

 Patriotic Pan Lid Flag Holder

 This simple caddy can be used for utensils or as a catchall for crafting supplies or other small items.
-The hole on this fluted jello pan was small so I was able to glue a wine cork to the center using E6000 and add a corkscrew for a handle.
+The hole on this fluted Jello pan was small, so I glued a wine cork to the center using E6000 and added a corkscrew for a handle.

 Photo of an old fluted pan with a wood handled corkscrew attached to the top for a handle.
 Finished catchall has scissors and colorful thread.
 In the background is a wire crate with colorful fabrics.